Cold Therapy Device & Interface

 We validated clarity through formative usability testing.

-To address assembly errors, we considered:
+To address this, we evaluated:

 Outcomes